antoniosgeme/antoniosgeme/README.md

 ### Hello there!
 My name is Antonios and I am PhD student in the Deparment of Aerospace Engineering at the University of Maryland.
 I am interested in the modelling and control of unsteady aerodynamics systems.

-Although my current research invloves mostly experiments, I have developed a couple (relativly) useful simulation tools that I am hoping to publish here once I clean them up a bit.
+Although my current research invloves mostly experiments, I have developed a couple (relatively) useful simulation tools that I am hoping to publish here once I clean them up a bit.
 Welcome to my Github!

 <!--